tualatin/tailforwindows/README.md

 Tail4Windows
 ==============
+## Project is closed

+Unfortunately, I will finally close the Tail4Windows project.
+For private reasons, I will no longer be able to wait for the project to the best of my conscience in the future.
+It was a pleasure for me to develop Tail4Windows, to this day I use it professionally and the program does its service reliably.
+If you are interested in further developing Tail4Windows, especially porting it to NETCORE, you are welcome to do so.
+I would be very grateful for a hint.
+Thanks to everyone who believed in the program and worked on it.

 ## Professional log reader for Windows

 In order to monitor changes to your computer, the windows system generates log files containing errors and warnings.
 These files provide you with important details about any change that occurred in your system.
 It is hard to monitor all these files at once, since the data inside of them is constantly changing.